zellwk/zl-fetch/README.md

 - Header contains `Transfer-Encoding: chunked`
 - There is no `Content-Length` header

 The decoded stream is stored inside `response.body` so you can simply loop through it to get your chunks.
-Below are a few caveats you need to know of because of the varying streaming implementations from various servers.
+Below are a few caveats you need to know because the implementation changes *slightly* due depending on how servers implement streaming.

 ### Server-Sent Events (SSE)